-I’ve taken a simple turkey meatball recipe, and made it gluten-free by subbing my favorite “breadcrumb” substitute — blended brown rice crackers.
+I’ve taken a simple turkey meatball recipe and made it gluten-free by subbing my favorite “breadcrumb” substitute — blended brown rice crackers.
 If you’d like the recipe to be paleo, seasoned almond flour works here too!
-Just add a few pinches of salt to the almond flour and sub it in the recipe.
+Just add a few pinches of salt to the almond flour and sub it into the recipe.

 These turkey meatballs have:

 - Parsley (sneak those greens in anywhere you can!)

 - Coconut Aminos (wheat and soy-free alternative to soy sauce for extra flavor)

 - Egg, salt, and pepper — the staples!